 The Compensation Committee is authorized to retain the services of one or more executive compensation advisors, as it sees fit, in connection with the oversight of our executive compensation program.
-For fiscal year 2014, the Compensation Committee engaged Radford to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
-During fiscal year 2014, Radford performed the following projects for the Compensation Committee:
+For fiscal year 2015, the Compensation Committee engaged Radford to provide it with information, recommendations, and other advice relating to executive compensation on an ongoing basis.
+During fiscal year 2015, Radford performed the following projects for the Compensation Committee:

-- a review of our general compensation principles for fiscal year 2014; - an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to a composition of our peer group (described below); - · analyzed pay survey data; - provided advice regarding best practices and compensation trends, including proxy advisory firms' evolving positions on executive pay; - · provided market data for employment agreements with our executive officers; and - · performed a risk analysis of our compensation arrangements.
+- reviewed our general compensation principles for fiscal year 2015; - prepared an assessment of our executive officers' total compensation, as well as each individual compensation component, including an analysis of cash compensation and equity compensation as compared to a composition of our peer group (described below); - prepared an assessment of director compensation; - analyzed pay survey data; - provided advice regarding best practices and compensation trends, including proxy advisory firms' evolving positions on executive pay; - provided market data for employment agreements with our executive officers; and - · performed a risk analysis of our compensation arrangements.